Shashwat-Ghimire/Football-Statistics/README.md

     ```
     You should see an output similar to `git version 2.x.x` (the exact version number might vary).
 If you see an error, revisit the Git installation steps for your operating system.

+#### 1.4.3.
+Verifying PostgreSQL

+1.  **Open Command Prompt/Terminal**: Open a new Command Prompt (Windows) or Terminal (macOS/Linux) window.

+2.  **Access PostgreSQL Command Line (psql)**:
+    *   **Windows**: Open the `SQL Shell (psql)` application from your Start Menu (it's usually installed with PostgreSQL).
+You will be prompted for Server, Database, Port, Username, and Password.
+For default installation, you can press Enter for Server (`localhost`), Database (`postgres`), Port (`5432`), and Username (`postgres`).
+Enter the password you set during installation.
+    *   **macOS/Linux**: If you installed via Homebrew or apt, you can directly use the `psql` command.
+First, ensure you are the `postgres` user (for Linux) or your regular user (for macOS, if Homebrew installed it to your PATH).
+        ```bash
+        psql -U postgres
+        ```
+        You will be prompted for the password for user `postgres` (the one you set during installation).

+3.  **Check PostgreSQL Version**: Once connected to the `psql` prompt (you'll see `postgres=#`), type:
+    ```sql
+    SELECT version();
+    ```
+    And press Enter.
+You should see output showing the PostgreSQL version.
+To exit `psql`, type `\q` and press Enter.

-Once you have successfully verified both Python and Git installations, you are ready to move on to setting up the Football App!
+Once you have successfully verified Python, Git, and PostgreSQL installations, you are ready to move on to setting up the Football App!

 ## 2. Setting Up the Application

-Now that your computer is ready with Python and Git, it's time to get the Football App's code onto your system and prepare its environment.
+Now that your computer is ready with Python, Git, and PostgreSQL, it's time to get the Football App's code onto your system and prepare its environment.
 This section will guide you through downloading the project, creating a dedicated space for it, and installing all the necessary components.

 ### 2.1.
 Downloading the Code from GitHub